PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ItemPrinterRNG.md

 1. Stand in front of the NPC that operates the Item Printer.
 2. Start the program.

+You do not need to adjust "Delay (Milliseconds)".
+As long as it is within 2 seconds of correct value, the program will be able to automatically detect how much it is off by and adjust accordingly.
-Be aware that you will likely need to adjust the "Delay (Milliseconds)" option for the program to hit the correct seed.
-And even when perfectly calibrated, the accuracy is typically only around 70%.
+Once it is fully calibrated, the accuracy is typically around 70%.

 # Options